 What is dyscalculia?

-Dyscalculia is a specific learning difficulty linked to the understanding of number.
-It affects a person’s ability to understand and work with numbers and it primarily impacts skills such as:
+Dyscalculia is a learning difficulty linked to number sense and understanding.
+It primarily affects a person’s ability to:

-Understanding numerical concepts (e.g., what quantities like “five” or “ten” represent)
+• Understand numerical concepts (e.g., what “five” or “ten” represent)

-It’s not caused by low intelligence or lack of education—people with dyscalculia can be just as capable in other areas.
+It is not caused by low intelligence or poor teaching—people with dyscalculia are often just as capable in other areas of learning.

 Can you have maths learning difficulties but not be dyscalculic?